open-telemetry/oteps/text/0097-log-data-model.md

   includes well-known data that has standardized semantics as well as arbitrary custom data that the application may want to include in the logs.

-When designing this data model I followed the following reasoning to make a decision about when to use use a top-level named field:
+When designing this data model we followed the following reasoning to make a decision about when to use use a top-level named field:

 - The field needs to be either mandatory for all records or be frequently